Krasnodar Stadium

-Krasnodar Stadium is a football stadium in Krasnodar, Russia.
+Krasnodar Stadium (or Ozon Arena due to a sponsorship deal with Ozon) is a football stadium in Krasnodar, Russia.
 It hosts FC Krasnodar of the Russian Premier League.
-It has a capacity of 35,074 spectators.
+It has a capacity of 35,179 spectators.

 The stadium was designed by von Gerkan, Marg and Partners (gmp) together with SPEECH architectural office and built by Contractor Esta Construction.
 The stadium's interior project was developed by Maxim Rymar Architectural Studio.